marmelab/react-admin/UPGRADE.md

 - `dispatch(showNotification('Comment approved', 'success'))` must be replaced by `useNotify()`
 - `dispatch(push('/comments'))` must be replaced by `useNavigate()`

 React-admin used `dispatch` in many other places, but they were already behind a hook (`useRecordSelection`, `useListParams`, `useExpanded`, `useNotify`, `useSidebarState`), and not documented.
-If you dispatched react-admin actions manually, you'll have to look for the hook alternative.
+If you dispatched react-admin actions manually, you'll have to look for the hook alternatives.

 ### Redux-Saga Was Removed